Skip to content

 Examination may reveal pes planus (flat foot).
 This happens as the tibialis posterior tendon, maintaining the medial longitudinal arch, attaches to the accessory bone rather than the navicular bone.

-Investigations include plain films and, occasionally, MRI scan.
+Investigations include plain films and, occasionally, MRI scans.

-Treatment is initially conservative with orthotics and casting.
-The ossicle is excised if these measures fail to resolve the pain.
+Treatment is initially conservative, with orthotics and casting.
+If these measures fail to resolve the pain, the ossicle is excised.

 Os trigonum